Podiatry/Chiropody

 What is a Podiatrist?

 Podiatry (also known as Chiropody) is the assessment, diagnosis and treatment of conditions affecting the foot and lower limb.
+A Podiatrist/Chiropodist is someone who has taken a university degree in this subject.
+As a healthcare practitioner, they are regulated by, and have to be registered with the Health and Care Professionals Council (HCPC).

 They work with people of all ages and can help to keep older and disabled people more mobile.
 During our lifetime our feet walk many miles and are often the most neglected part of our body.
 Problems such as verrucas, calluses and corns can be very common and such conditions should be expertly dealt with.